sillevl/course-software-engineering/POODR/object-oriented_design.md

 # Object-Oriented Design

 The world is procedural.
 Time flows and events pass by one by one.
 Activities can be modeled using procedural software.
-The order is known so everything can be writen in code.
+The order is known so everything can be written in code.

 -- example --